Serving

 Lime Juice fresh

-1. Slice MUSHROOMS about 1/8" thick.
-If fresh Shitakes soak the slices in water about 20 minutes.
+1. Slice MUSHROOMS about 1/8 inch thick.
+If using fresh Shiitakes soak the slices in hot water about 20 minutes, then squeeze them dry.

-8. In a wok or large sauté pan heat OIL and fry Garlic gently until it is just turning golden.
-Stir in Pork and fry stirring until the raw color is gone.
+1. In a wok or spacious sauté pan heat Oil and fry Garlic gently until it is just starts to color.
+Stir in Pork and fry stirring until the raw color is completely gone and any exuded liquid has evaporated.

-11. Simmer covered for as long as your particular cuts of cabbage need to be just tender, then stir in Chilis.
+4. Simmer covered for as long as your particular choy stems need to be just crisp tender, then stir in Chilis.

-12. Turn off heat and stir in LIME JUICE.
+5. Turn off heat and stir in Lime Juice.
 Serve with plenty of steamed Jasmine rice.

 NOTES: